Murders at Montville - Chapter 4

 Edwin L. Vose’s suicide may have actually been the result of an occupational hazard and not the inherited, genetic anomaly of his other family members.
 Nonetheless, here he is, the 4th victim on the list.

-Although, Edwin’s half-brother, Job C. Vose, died of a debilitating condition of the brain, known as Paresis, it is not inherited, but the long-term result of untreated syphilis.
+Although, Edwin’s half-brother, Job C. Vose, died of a debilitating condition of the brain, known as Paresis, it is not inherited, but is the long-term result of untreated syphilis.
 It is a condition of muscular weakness caused by nerve damage, resulting in paralysis.
 How Job Clements Vose contracted syphilis will be a secret forever, it seems.

 Edwin L. Vose b 1827 or Apr 9, 1829 d Apr 19, 1879; son of Edward K. Vose 1801-1868 & Eliza L. Spear 1807-1829